 Volunteer Monitoring Program

-The FWC's Fish and Wildlife Research Institute (FWRI) established the Red Tide Offshore Monitoring Program - a volunteer program - in 2000 to assist the researchers who study Karenia brevis, the organism that causes Florida red tide.
+The FWC's Fish and Wildlife Research Institute (FWRI) established the Red Tide Volunteer Monitoring Program in 2000 to assist the researchers who study Karenia brevis, the organism that causes Florida red tide.
 Citizen volunteers expand the spatial coverage of FWRI's monitoring program by collecting water samples from routine collection points and sites reported for suspected harmful algal blooms (HABs).

 Because of limited state personnel, boats, and other resources, the program relies on volunteers of all kinds, such as charter boat captains, commercial fishers, divers, and other citizens.
 Volunteers throughout Florida collect water samples from offshore areas and coastal waters of the Gulf of Mexico and the Atlantic Ocean.